chromium/chromium/tools/metrics/histograms/README.md

 create a new category, the CL must be reviewed by chromium-metrics-reviews@google.com.

+## Permitted Metrics

+Google has policies restricting what data can be collected and for what purpose.
+Googlers, see go/uma-privacy#principles to verify your desired histogram adheres to those policies.

 ## Coding (Emitting to Histograms)

 Prefer the helper functions defined in